Skip to content

 To reduce the size of a smallfile tablespace, complete the following steps:

-Note: You can't reduce the size of a datafile to a value less than the high watermark of the datafile.
+Note: You can't reduce the size of a datafile to a value that's less than the high water mark of the datafile.

-For permanent tablespaces, you can't decrease the size of a permanent tablespace to a value less than the high watermark of the tablespace.
-When you try to resize a permanent tablespace, your resize operation fails.
-Then, you see the following error:
+When you try to reduce the permanent tablespace size to a value that's less than the high water mark of the tablespace, your resize operation fails.
+Then, you receive the following error message:

-If you can't decrease the size of the tablespace to a value less than the high watermark, then consider the following options:
+If you can't reduce the size of the tablespace to a value that's equal the high water mark, then take the following actions:

 • Reorganize the objects in the tablespace.